 Luckily, all those things are fixable using very easy tools.

-Only use high-resolution image elements
+1. Use high-resolution image elements

 When you’re creating digital artwork, you’ll want to use the highest quality images you can get.
 This ensures that your entire art piece is also high quality.

 In basic terms, this means using image elements that are minimum 300 DPI.
 If you’re planning on creating posters or other large collage pieces, use a minimum of 400 DPI.